SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 > ### How to find your mock server's URL
-> Open the SAP [Cloud Platform Cockpit](https://account.hana.ondemand.com) and open the subaccount to which the mockserver was deployed.
-It should be called `trial`, if you are using your trial account.
+> Open the [SAP BTP Cockpit](https://account.hana.ondemand.com) and open the subaccount to which the mockserver was deployed.
 Open the space, where the mock server was deployed.
 You should find the URL to the mock server here.

 ## Start the application locally
 Open the project in your IDE.
 For the remainder of this course we will assume you are using Visual Studio Code.
 Please adapt accordingly if you are using a different IDE.